How to beat the competition and win more clients. Here are 8 ways for freelancers and developers to rise above the competition.

 6. Use the Power of Referrals

-The client has been sold into with your proposal.
-Take it as the first step to over deliver than what you promised.
+The client has been sold into your proposal.
+Take it as the first step to over-deliver than what you promised.

-Up the quality of work, increase the level of communication, do everything to bring down the level of anxiety of the client and deliver.
-Try to win more clients with referrals from each and every client.
+Up the quality of work, increase the level of communication, do everything to bring down the level of anxiety of the client, and deliver.
+Try to win more clients with referrals from every client.

 Freelancing is an active source of income.
 Freelancers often trade time for money.
 Building a passive source of income can help freelancers sustain not so good times.

 Building a website or a blog can generate some passive income or having a product that one can sell on eCommerce platforms like Amazon.
 Even buying commercial properties in India for rental income is an option.